MedHealth’s Government Advisory & Support division manages vital, national support services on behalf of the Australian Government.

 Caption: Two women sitting at a table.
 One woman is writing in a notebook

 Level 3, North Tower, 485 La Trobe Street, Kulin Nation, Melbourne VIC 3000 Australia

-MedHealth is part of the ExamWorks global network which includes Australia, the United States of America, Canada and the United Kingdom, delivering over 1.2 million medical opinion and case management services annually.
+MedHealth is part of the ExamWorks global network which includes Australia, the United States of America, Canada and the United Kingdom, delivering over three million independent medical examination related service referrals annually.